• Skip to main content

 packaged rhubarb for freezer

-Step 4: Pack, label, and store
+Step 4: Pack, label, and storing rhubarb

 After the rhubarb has frozen in a single layer, you can pack it into bags or containers to freeze it for several months.